-Discover a recipe for Cuchaule, a saffron-flavored bread that’s part of Saffron Bread for La Bénichon.
+Discover a recipe for Cuchaule, a saffron-flavored bread that’s part of La Bénichon.
 Considered one of Switzerland’s living traditions, La Bénichon celebrates the end of the summer harvest season in the canton of Fribourg.
 Family and friends gather around the table for this special feast, with specific dishes that make up the time-honored menu.

 If you want a small taste of this approximately 7-course celebration, you can try the recipe below for one of my favorites from La Bénichon: Cuchaule.